 A travel signature on a Certificate of Eligibility I-20 or DS-2019 verifies that the student or scholar has maintained a valid status and is eligible to re-enter the U.S. Those on F-1, J-1 or F/J dependent visas must make sure that their I-20 or DS-2019 documents have been signed for travel within the last 12 months before traveling outside the U.S. If a student is on Post-Completion Optional Practical Training (OPT) or the STEM OPT Extension, you will need to have a travel signature on your I-20 from within the last 6 months upon re-entry.
 The ISSO recommends that Brandeis students and scholars who travel to Canada and back request an updated travel signature if it is more than 6 months old.

-If you do not have any lines left in the "Travel Endorsement" section on your I-20 or DS-2019 for a travel signature, please log in to the ISSO Portal to request a reprint of your document.
+To receive a new travel signature, please log in to the ISSO Portal and request a reprint of your document in the "Requests & Documents Center".
 We will create a new I-20 or DS-2019 for you with a new travel signature within 1-2 business days.

 Note: Sponsored students should contact their sponsoring agency to obtain a valid travel signature.

 If you arrive at a U.S. port of entry and do not have all your signed required documents, have not paid the I-901 SEVIS Fee on your current Form I-20 or have a SEVIS status issue, a CBP officer may issue you a Form I-515A, “Notice to Student or Exchange Visitor.”
 The Form I-515A admits you to the U.S. for 30 days while you obtain and submit the proper documentation to SEVP.
 Please see our website for more information on what to do if you are issued an I-515A.